CaioHenriqueMachado/DevRadar-project/README.md

 ### Getting started with the backend server

 1. Move yourself to the backend folder: `cd backend`
-2. Run `npm start` to start the server
+2. Run `yarn dev` to start the server

 ### Getting started with the frontend app